 - Established Trust and Reliability: A traditional bank offers an undisputable level of security and accountability.
 They are also a popular option in various countries.

-- Personalized Customer Service: Thai banks offer face-to-face customer interaction where customers can discuss their concerns physically with staff.
-With varying numbers of physical branches, traditional banks provide personalized services to their clients.
+- Personalised Customer Service: Thai banks offer face-to-face customer interaction where customers can discuss their concerns physically with staff.
+With varying numbers of physical branches, traditional banks provide personalised services to their clients.

 - Stability: Traditional banks offer stable services, with Thai banks going as far back as a century ago.